kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 ## Summary

 LeaderWorkerSet creates a single headless service for the entire object.
-This KEP is about allowing one to create a headless service per each replica.
+This KEP is about allowing one to create a headless service for all of the leaders, and a headless service per replica for the workers.

 ## Motivation

 The number of pods per service is finite.
 At large scale, it is possible to exhaust this limit.
 See [DNS AT Scale](https://gist.github.com/aojea/32aeaa86aacebcdd93596ecb70fcba4f) for a more indepth explanation.

-With large number of replicas and size, we should allow one to create a service per replica.
+With large number of replicas and size, we should allow to create a headless service for the leaders, and a headless service per replica for the workers.

 ### Goals

+- Leaders can have a service
-- Each group of leader-worker replicas can have a dedicated service
+- Each replica can have a service for the workers
 <!--
 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?